 College Football Betting Preview Q&As Hub

-The college football season is in full swing, and our Rotoworld analysts are here to help you find an edge on gameday.
-Every Saturday at 11am ET throughout the season, you can have your questions answered live on the NBC Sports YouTube channel for the biggest matchups of the weekend, and we're providing you with a one-stop shop for every preview.
+The college football season is in full swing, and NBC Sports Bet analysts Vaughn Dalzell, Brad Thomas and Eric Froton are here to help you find an edge on gameday.
+This Friday at 11am ET, you can have your questions answered live on the NBC Sports YouTube channel for the biggest Bowl Games of the weekend, and we're providing you with a one-stop shop for every preview.

 Follow along throughout the season as every Q&A will make its way here:

+Week 5: College Football Betting Preview Q&A: Kansas-Texas, ND-Duke, USC-Colorado & more

+Week 4: College Football Betting Preview Q&A: OSU-ND, Iowa-PSU, Colorado-Oregon & more

-Week 3 (upcoming): College Football Betting Preview Q&A: Washington-Michigan St., Tenn.-Florida & more
+Week 3: College Football Betting Preview Q&A: Washington-Michigan St., Tenn.-Florida & more

 Week 2: College Football Betting Preview Q&A: Stanford-USC, Delaware-PSU, Texas-Alabama